mishra-sid/AsyncKART/README.md

-AsyncKART : LEARNING TO PLAY MARIO KART WITH DEEP REINFORCEMENT LEARNING USING ASYNCHRONOUS ACTOR CRITIC METHOD
+#AsyncKART : LEARNING TO PLAY MARIO KART WITH DEEP REINFORCEMENT LEARNING USING ASYNCHRONOUS ACTOR CRITIC METHOD

 OBJECTIVE

-The goal of the project is to train Mario Kart ( A racing game ) âs character to be able to maintain itself along a track from just the visual feedback that we see during playing the game and use gameâs inbuilt reward parameters to train a model using RL with Asynchronous actor critic method to stabilize each other(agents) .
+The goal of the project is to train Mario Kart ( A racing game )'s character to be able to maintain itself along a track from just the visual feedback that we see during playing the game and use game's inbuilt reward parameters to train a model using RL with Asynchronous actor critic method to stabilize each other(agents) .

 PROPOSED METHODOLOGY